 Property Tax Relief for Senior Citizens and the Disabled

-Qualification for the Homestead Exemption is based on an Ohio adjusted income level of $31,800 or less.
+- Qualification for the Homestead Exemption is based on an Ohio adjusted income level of $34,200 or less.
+Typically, this value will increase annually.
 The exemption offers eligible homeowners the opportunity to shield up to $25,000 of the market value of their homestead (a dwelling and up to one acre of land) from property taxation.
-For example, if a home is valued at $100,000, the property tax will generally be billed as if the home were valued at $75,000.
+For example, if a home is valued at $100,000, the property tax will generally be billed as if the home were valued at $75,000. ***The adjusted income level will rise to $34,600 for tax year 2022.

 FILING DEADLINE NOTICE: